Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 > [!NOTE]
 > With `#file` you can easily add a file to the Copilot Context.

-- Select the file `PlanesControllerTests.cs` and press Enter.
+- Select the file `PlaneControllerTests.cs` and press Enter.

 > [!IMPORTANT]
 > `#file` will not work with copy/pasting `#file:PlaneControllerTests.cs`.
 You need to select it from the pop-up window.